 Continuing a theme, Grand Theft Auto III is a PS2/Xbox game ported to mobile platforms, released for Android in 2012.
 Like other ports from the same era, you’re getting the full game, in this case called the 10 Year Anniversary Edition, adapted for touch screen input.
 This version actually has higher resolution, upgraded textures, and increased draw … Continue reading Grand Theft Auto III – 10 Year Anniversary Edition

-The 2015 Amazon Fire TV (2nd Gen) is an update to the 1st gen device that accomplished several goals for Amazon.
-Obviously it’s a device refresh designed to make the platform more powerful, including adding 4K output.
-It transitioned the platform to their current System on a Chip (SoC) supplier, MediaTek.
-Finally, it let them make some additional … Continue reading 2015 Amazon Fire TV (2nd Gen)
+The 2015 Amazon Fire TV (2nd Gen) was an update to the 1st gen device that accomplished several goals for Amazon.
+Even after the release of the 2017 Amazon Fire TV (3rd Gen), this remains the most powerful Fire TV hardware, and the best choice for playing games.
+Obviously it’s a device refresh designed to make the … Continue reading 2015 Amazon Fire TV (2nd Gen)

 The Bard’s Tale is a kind of reboot of the original Bard’s Tale series of my youth.
 It’s not actually tied directly to any of the 3 original Bard’s Tale games.
 InXile, which has been at the heart of some other cool projects like Wasteland 2, is also working on a true sequel called Bard’s Tale IV. … Continue reading The Bard’s Tale

 Plague Inc. is a “Strategy Simulation” mobile game that’s been out since 2011 on iOS and that has been in the Amazon app store for almost 5 years after being ported to Android by Miniclip.
 It’s one of those apps that you see in the charts and it’s $0.99 and either you grab it at … Continue reading Plague Inc.